Zainabgor/Guide-to-make-a-hidden-message-design-using-the-Arduino-board-Processing-and-Arduino-softw/README.md

 }
 ```

 ##### Note: if you want to use the same image that I used (the one that says 'creative computing id fun if you have patience) then use the link https://anonfiles.com/j9v175X6ud/Asset_png to download it.
 If not you can create your own hidden message/design in the form of a png image.
 There are a few helpful tips at the end of the read me file that will help you do that.
 REMEMBER the png image that I used had the file name Asset.
 So do change the file name correctly in the 7th and 12th lines of the code if you decide to create and use your own image.
-Also, do cross-check that the right port is written in the code (it is the 8th line of the code).
+Also, do cross-check that the right port is written in the code (more explaination is written about it in the 8th line of the code).

 ## That's all!
 You made it!